-A. A complaint of an alleged ethics violation committed by a public official, public employee, candidate, person subject to the Campaign Reporting Act, government contractor, lobbyist, lobbyist's employer or a restricted donor subject to the Gift Act may be filed with the commission by a person who has actual knowledge of the alleged ethics violation.
+A. A complaint of an alleged ethics violation committed by a public official, public employee, candidate, person subject to the Campaign Reporting Act [1-19-25 to 1-19- 36 NMSA 1978], government contractor, lobbyist, lobbyist's employer or a restricted donor subject to the Gift Act [Chapter 10, Article 16B NMSA 1978] may be filed with the commission by a person who has actual knowledge of the alleged ethics violation.

-- B. The complainant shall set forth in detail the specific charges against the respondent and the factual allegations that support the charges and shall sign the complaint under penalty of false statement.
+B. The complainant shall set forth in detail the specific charges against the respondent and the factual allegations that support the charges and shall sign the complaint under penalty of false statement.
 The complainant shall submit any evidence the complainant has that supports the complaint.
 Evidence may include documents, records and names of witnesses.
 The commission shall prescribe the forms on which complaints are to be filed.
-The complaint form shall be signed and sworn by the complainant and notarized. - C. Except as provided in Subsection H of this section, the respondent shall be notified within seven days of the filing of the complaint and offered an opportunity to file a response on the merits of the complaint. - D. The director shall determine if the complaint is subject to referral to another state agency pursuant to an agreement or outside the jurisdiction of the commission, and if so, promptly refer the complaint to the appropriate agency.
-If the director determines that the complaint is within the commission's jurisdiction, the director shall have the general counsel initiate an investigation. - E. The general counsel shall conduct an investigation to determine whether the complaint is frivolous or unsubstantiated.
+The complaint form shall be signed under oath by the complainant.

+C. Except as provided in Subsection H of this section, the respondent shall be notified within seven days of the filing of the complaint and offered an opportunity to file a response on the merits of the complaint.

+D. The director shall determine if the complaint is subject to referral to another state agency pursuant to an agreement or outside the jurisdiction of the commission, and if so, promptly refer the complaint to the appropriate agency.
+If the director determines that the complaint is within the commission's jurisdiction, the director shall have the general counsel initiate an investigation.

+E. The general counsel shall conduct an investigation to determine whether the complaint is frivolous or unsubstantiated.
 If the general counsel determines that the complaint is frivolous or unsubstantiated, the complaint shall be dismissed, and the complainant and respondent shall be notified in writing of the decision and reasons for the dismissal.
 The commission shall not make public a complaint that has been dismissed pursuant to this subsection or the reasons for the dismissal.